Fran-cho/docs/chaperone.md

 ```

 #### `language @type {String}`
 Takes in a language code to programatically set the bot language.
-Languages must first be turned on in the **Settings > Multilingual** page of your dashboard.
+Languages must first be turned on in the **Settings > Multilingual** page of your Ada dashboard.
 Language codes follow the [ISO 639-1 language format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

 **Example:**
 ```html